Mecca, California: 2020 census

+Employment and education

 49% of Mecca residents are employed in agricultural work.
 The community's population fluctuates several times throughout the year with up to an additional 5,000 seasonal farmworkers coming into Mecca to serve the valley's winter and summer harvesting seasons.

 Mecca has an elementary school, but no public high school.
 1.4% of residents hold a college degree, with 17.7% continuing education after high school, ranking Mecca as the 17th least-educated city in the United States.